Rules for the Machine

 The autoresearch loop evaluates prompt architectures head-to-head.
 An agent proposes a single modification to the coaching prompt, a 27-sample evaluation harness scores the result against a compliance checker, and the system keeps or reverts the change based on pass rate.
 Each iteration takes about ten minutes.
 The loop runs unattended and commits its results to git.

-Eight architectures competed in the initial tournament: raw rules, exemplar-based learning, a two-pass editor, raw corrections, a hybrid approach, a structured governance schema, and two production variants.
+Six architectures competed in the initial tournament: raw rules, exemplar-based learning, a two-pass editor, raw correction diffs, a hybrid approach, and a structured governance schema.
 Each architecture ran three times across 27 adversarial prompts to account for LLM variance.
+258 corrections and 272 rules formed the evaluation data foundation.

-Architecture E (corrections combined with high-signal rules) won at 72.3% pass rate.
-It leaked negative parallelism2 patterns in 2-3 samples per run.
-Architecture F used a JSON governance schema that eliminated the leaks but dropped overall pass rate to 63.9%.
-The winning design borrowed F's structured prohibition technique and grafted it onto E's simpler prose format.
+Arch-d's win surfaced a known failure mode.
+Raw correction diffs leaked negative parallelism2 patterns in 2-3 samples per run.
+The governance schema variant (arch-f) eliminated the leaks but dropped overall pass rate to 67%.
+The production design borrowed arch-f's structured prohibition technique and grafted it onto arch-d's simpler prose format.

 GEPA: self-improving rules